wagppinto/UsingVariables/README.md

 - Read [Types & Variables](https://devmounta.in/files/iOS/ios-precourse__02TypesVariables.pdf) intro on DevMounta.in
 - Another very good resource is Code with Chris's [Core Programming Concepts](http://codewithchris.com/learn-programming/)
 - For Objective-C visit RyPress's [C Basics](http://rypress.com/tutorials/objective-c/c-basics.html)
-- For Swift visit a very simple intro at [iOS Creator](http://www.ioscreator.com/tutorials/introduction-to-swift-variables-and-constants)
+- For Swift visit a very simple intro at [iOS Creator](http://www.ioscreator.com/tutorials/introduction-to-swift-variables-and-constants) or a more complex introduction at [Tuts+](http://code.tutsplus.com/tutorials/an-introduction-to-swift-part-1--cms-21389)

 ### Step 1: Get the project started on your computer and on GitHub
 - Either create a project locally and push to GitHub